The cause is unknown, but stress and a severe personality disorder may contribute.

 There are no clearly effective treatments.
 If people are treated for the disorder that they are faking, they may temporarily feel relief but then typically report additional symptoms and demand further treatments.
-An important part of treatment is avoiding unnecessary treatments.
+An important part of treatment is for doctors to avoid doing unnecessary treatments.

 Psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more , particularly cognitive-behavioral therapy, may help.
 It focuses on changing the thinking and behavior of the person.
 It may also help the person identify and work on underlying issues that are causing the disorder.